 - Achieve the minimum Incremental Completion Rate of 67%: Incremental Completion Rate (ICR) is calculated by dividing the total credits a student completed per quarter by the number of credits attempted per quarter.
-When this calculation falls below 67%, a student is no longer on pace to graduate on time and is ineligible to receive financial aid. - Meet the minimum 2.0 Cumulative GPA Requirement. - Complete the program within the maximum allowable timeframe: - Diploma (60 credits): within 10 quarters - Associate (90 credits): within 15 quarters - Bachelor's (180 credits): within 30 quarters
+When this calculation falls below 67%, a student is no longer on pace to graduate on time and is ineligible to receive financial aid. - Meet the minimum 2.0 Cumulative GPA Requirement.

+- Diploma (60 credits): within 10 quarters

+- Associate (90 credits): within 15 quarters

+- Bachelor's (180 credits): within 30 quarters